The Boy Who Cried Werewolf (2010 film): Plot

 Jordan transforms into a werewolf, which Hunter witnesses.
 She holds back from attacking Hunter and flees.
 Hunter's friends reveal that there is no cure they know of other than killing a werewolf with a silver bullet.
 Hunter refuses to do this.
-His friends warn that if Jordan is not cured by next sunrise, she will remain a werewolf, cursed to shift every night until the end of her life.
+His friends warn that if Jordan is not cured by next sunrise, she will remain a werewolf, cursed to shift every night until she dies.

-Hunter turns to Varcolac, who reveals that Dragomir was also a werewolf and was actually the famed "Wolfsberg Beast".
-Vampires attempted to take over the castle and rise to power but Dragomir stopped them before he was killed.
-Before his death, he had been working on a cure to lycanthropy.
-As Varcolac quickly gathers the ingredients for the cure, Paulina captures the siblings, revealing herself as a Vampire and the one who killed Dragomir.
-She wants to take over the manor but must kill Jordan first, as she is unable to take the castle as long as Dragomir's werewolf relatives are alive.
-Jordan, in her werewolf form, is restrained, while Hunter escapes and leads David to the hideout.
+Hunter turns to Varcolac, who reveals that Dragomir was also a werewolf and was the famed "Wolfsberg Beast."
+Vampires attempted to take over the castle and rise to power, but Dragomir stopped them before he was killed.
+Before his death, he had been working on a cure for lycanthropy.
+As Varcolac quickly gathers the ingredients for the treatment, Paulina captures the siblings, revealing herself as a Vampire and the one who killed Dragomir.
+She wants to take over the manor, but must kill Jordan first, as she is unable to take the castle as long as Dragomir's werewolf relatives are alive.
+Jordan is restrained in her werewolf form while Hunter escapes and leads David to the hideout.
 However, they are also captured.

-Before Paulina can shoot Jordan, Hunter suddenly turns into a werewolf himself; as he is part of the bloodline, making him a true descendant, unlike Jordan.
-The siblings fight the Vampires until the sun rises and the Vampires are killed in sunlight.
-Back at the manor, Hunter's blood is used in the antidote, and it successfully subdues Jordan's werewolf nature, making her half-human and half-werewolf.
-The Sands family formally receives the money they inherited from Dragomir, which turns out to be enough for them to both keep the castle and their original home as Dragomir had supposedly invented karaoke.
+Before Paulina can shoot Jordan, Hunter suddenly turns into a werewolf, as he is part of the bloodline, making him a true descendant, unlike Jordan.
+The siblings fight the Vampires until the sun rises, and the Vampires are killed in the sunlight.
+In the manor, Hunter's blood is used in the antidote, and it successfully subdues Jordan's werewolf self and reverts her to normal.
+The Sands family formally receives the money they inherited from Dragomir, which is enough for them to keep the castle and their original home, as Dragomir had supposedly invented karaoke.
 Hunter becomes the Wolfsberg Beast, his true destiny, and takes Dragomir's place.

 The family returns home, where Jordan demonstrates a new confidence at school.
-Goran also moves to California as a foreign exchange student and the two start a relationship.
-In a twist, it turns out that Paulina survived, and has moved to their neighborhood to continue her attempts at taking the castle.
+Goran also moves to California as a foreign exchange student, and they start a relationship.
+In a twist, Paulina somehow survived and moved to their neighborhood to continue her attempts at taking over the castle.

-The movie ends as the cast sings "...Baby One More Time" on karaoke.
+The movie ends as the cast sings and dances to "...Baby One More Time" on karaoke.